garden-io/garden/docs/using-garden/variables-and-templating.md

 String configuration values in `garden.yml` can be templated to inject variables, information about the user's environment, references to other modules/services and more.

 The basic syntax for templated strings is `${some.key}`.
-The key is looked up from the context available when resolving the string.
-The context depends on which top-level key the configuration value belongs to (`project` or `module`).
+The key is looked up from the _template context_ available when resolving the string.
+The available context depends on what is being resolved, i.e. a _project_, _module_, _provider_ etc.

 For example, for one service you might want to reference something from another module and expose it as an environment variable: